 The type and amount of information we collect depends on why you are providing it.

-The information we collect when you make an enquiry includes your name, email address, postal address and phone number.
+The information we collect when you make an enquiry may include your name, email address, postal address and phone number.

-If you are a supporter, for example making a donation, volunteering, signing up for an event, then in addition to asking for your name and contact details (your full address, email address and your phone number), we may also, in order to facilitate some requests, ask you for your religion and or denomination.
+If you are a regular supporter, donor or volunteer, or attending an event, then in addition to asking for your name and contact details (your full address, email address and your phone number), we may also, in order to facilitate some requests, ask you for your religion and or denomination.